Quick Start Guide

 About RML

-- You define and manipulate any aspect of a document, including the content and the styling, by using tags.
-Many of the tags are similar to HTML.
+Report Markup Language is an XML-style language for describing the layout of documents.
+You define and manipulate any aspect of a document, including the content and the styling, by using tags.
+Many of the tags are deliberately similar to HTML, but RML doesn't have CSS - it's designed to explicitly specify how a printed page should look.

-- The PDF document output is generated from the RML using the python module 'rml2pdf'.
+The PDF document output is generated from the RML using the python module 'rml2pdf'.

-RML is used in conjuction with Preppy
+RML is normally used in conjuction with a templating system.
+All our examples include ReportLab’s Preppy

-ReportLab’s templating system.
-It was developed in late 2000 and has been in continual production use since then.
-It is open source (BSD-license).
+templating system.
+It was developed in late 2000 and has been in continual production use ever since then.
+It is open source (BSD-license), as simple as possible (one module), and very quick to execute.
+Read more about Preppy

 here

-A simple snippet of a template using Preppy to generate RML
+A simple snippet of a template using Preppy to generate RML is here, taken from the invoice example in our examples repo

 About this document